 How quickly should I act?

 As soon as reasonably possible.
-Estate disputes can be time-sensitive, and early advice is usually better than late advice.
+Estate disputes can be time-sensitive, so early advice is usually better than late advice.

 A brief note about our role